anoushkanarayan/ATE-Ball/README.md

 - crop to aruco tags on window pane

-- automatically full screen projection on board
+- add lines to camera pane

 - make sure projected line disappears when no longer picking up a line